krix38/gsip/README.md

 divided by count of all words in string1:
 `(float)reappearingCount / tokensInFirstStringCount`

+There is also optional delimiter argument, which can specify tokenization delimiters.

 # Compilation
 `$./compile.sh`

 # Example usage
 `$ somethingThatGeneratesOutput | gsip "0.4"`
+or
+`$ somethingThatGeneratesOutput | gsip "0.4" " |\n"`